xduraid/testtt/README.md

 | `Ctrl+L`                 | Clear the screen                                     |
 | `Enter` / `Ctrl+J`       | Submit the current input line                        |

+> ℹ️ **Note:** a word is composed of letters and digits.

 ---

 ## 💾 History Management <a name="history-management"></a>

-`xd-readline` provides built-in history support to store, browse, and manage previously entered lines through a set of utility functions:
+`xd-readline` provides utility functions to store, browse, and manage previously entered lines:

 * `xd_readline_history_add(const char *str)`
-  Adds a new entry to the history buffer.
+  Adds a new entry to the history array.

 * `xd_readline_history_get(int n)`
   Retrieves the *n-th* history entry.